-Collider is a B2Brand accelerator dedicated to startups which help brands understand, engage with and sell to customers.
-By mobilising a pot of cash, a crack team of coaches, mentors and brands, and a packed intensive programme, we’re able to support our startups to grow into sustainable businesses.
-Over the course of our year-long programme, our teams transform from startups to businesses, from cash burning to revenue earning, putting them on the road from MVP to IPO.
+Collider is a B2B brand accelerator dedicated to startups which help brands understand, engage with and sell to customers.
+By mobilising a pot of cash, a crack team of coaches, mentors and brands, and a packed intensive programme, they are able to support startups to grow into sustainable businesses.
+Over the course of a year-long programme, the teams transform from startups to businesses, from cash burning to revenue earning, putting them on the road from MVP to IPO.

 3.6 Entrepreneur First

 Entrepreneur First (EF) is Europe’s leading pre-seed investor in deep technology startups.
-We work with the world’s most talented technical individuals and support them to build deep technology companies from scratch in London.
-EF’s unique approach allows us to fund individuals at the very earliest stage - often even before the team is formed or the idea fully developed.
+They work with the world’s most talented technical individuals and support them to build deep technology companies from scratch in London.
+EF’s unique approach allows them to fund individuals at the very earliest stage - often even before the team is formed or the idea fully developed.